nickyp17/Valorant-5v5/README.md

 # Valorant-5v5
-very simple team mixer for valorant (based on ranks) using tkinter
+Very simple team mixer for valorant (based on ranks) using tkinter.
+Was a high school project used to create teams when playing with friends.